Magnolia Table / 2132 South Valley Mills Drive

 AMC Classic Galaxy 16 / 333 South Valley Mills Drive

-In front of the theater was Ryan's Family Steakhouse at 301 S. Valley Mills Drive (see picture here).
+The 16-screen cinema opened in 1998 and kept Precision's address but had no connections to Precision Drive.
+Just past the cinema is a vacant lot (parking lot still exists as well as road signage).
+This used to be Ryan's Family Steakhouse at 301 S. Valley Mills Drive (see picture here).
 It was accessed from Franklin Drive and off of Precision Drive and operated from 1992 until November 2008, when it closed due to the poor economy.
 The economy has had ups and downs since then, but Ryan's (as a chain) never recovered...in 2006, when it was acquired by Buffets, Inc., it had about 260 restaurants, but by November 2019 (before the pandemic took hold), the entire chain was down to 67 restaurants, with Ryan's composing about 16 locations.

 In the meantime, the former Ryan's soon reopened as A-1 Buffet & Grill (a Chinese buffet) and later renamed/reopened as Ace Buffet & Grill, but it closed in fall 2016 and never reopened.
 This wasn't helped by construction of Franklin around 2005 that made it much more difficult to access Ryan's from the roadway (you had to go back around from Cheddar's Drive).